Labeling best practices

 Custom Visitor ID

 Even though this is not widely used, Analytics also supports an implementation where a custom visitor ID can be provided, which if present is used in place of the Legacy Analytics Tracking Cookie.
 This field has the labels I2, ID-PERSON and DEL-PERSON.

 Many implementations derive this ID from a CRM ID so it is only present while someone is logged into their site.
 This allows the same Custom Visitor ID to be used across devices.
 One technical drawback is that tracking that happens before the user logs in cannot be tied to tracking collected after they are logged in.
 If, instead, you use the custom visitor ID to simply identify a device, you should change the ID-PERSON and DEL- PERSON labels to ID-DEVICE and DEL- DEVICE, respectively.

 Best Practices for Setting Delete Labels

 The delete labels DEL-DEVICE and DEL-PERSON should be used sparingly.
-When applied to a variable that does not contain an ID that was used as part of the GDPR request, counts (metrics) in historical Analytics reports will almost always change.
+When applied to a variable that does not contain an ID that was used as part of the Data Privacy request, counts (metrics) in historical Analytics reports will almost always change.

 - Generally, if a field has the label ID-DEVICE, then you should also assign the label DEL-DEVICE.